 A regular menstrual cycle lasts for approximately 28 days and has two main phases.
-The follicular phase occurs between days one and 14 of your cycle, with day one being the first day of bleeding.
-This phase is dominated by our sex hormone estrogen, where levels start low and increase until a rapid drop at day 14, when ovulation commences.
+The follicular phase occurs between days one and the day of ovulation, with day one being the first day of bleeding.
+This phase is dominated by our sex hormone estrogen, where levels start low and increase until a rapid drop when ovulation commences.
 Progesterone levels remain low during this phase.

-The luteal phase occurs on days 15-28, where the hormone progesterone is more prevalent, however estrogen levels simultaneously increase until day 21, before gradually declining.
+The luteal phase occurs post ovulation, where the hormone progesterone is more prevalent, however estrogen levels simultaneously increase until the middle of this phase, before gradually declining.
 High estrogen levels in the luteal phase are responsible for PMS symptoms, thus it is important to modulate progesterone to ensure estrogen remains a suitable level.
 Progesterone is also responsible for unwanted PMS symptoms such as bloating, change in mood and insomnia.